 \subsection{Transformation settings}

-In order to define our associated weak solutions in the fixed domain $ \Omega_{F} $, we map the functions on the moving domain $ \Omega_{F}^{\bbeta}(t) $ onto the reference domain $ \Omega_{F} $ by the ALE mapping given above in Section \ref{ALE}.
-For the function depending on $ \bbeta $, we make use of a superscript $ \bbeta $ to denote it.
+In order to define our associated weak solution in the fixed domain $ \Omega_{F} $, we map functions in moving domain $ \Omega_{F}^{\bbeta}(t) $ onto the reference domain $ \Omega_{F} $ by the ALE mapping given above in Section \ref{ALE}.
+For functions depending on $ \bbeta $, we denote it by a superscript $ \bbeta $.
 Specifically, for a function $ \bm{g} $ defined on $ \Omega_{F}^{\bbeta}(t) $, whether it is a scalar or a vector, we denote it by